 – Dianne Minnis, lesbian 1978er, First Mardi Gras

 We fought for human rights whilst being abused on the streets.
 As Australians we have many rights, although we need to stay vigilant.
 Featuring lesbian, First Nations, trans and gender-diverse communities, this exhibition reveals the vibrancy, diversity, subversiveness and fabulousness of queer life and community.

 – C.Moore Hardy, queer photographer

-WorldPride Arts, part of the Sydney WorldPride festival
+WorldPride Arts, presented in association with Sydney WorldPride festival

 Moogahlin Performing Arts: Koori Gras Black Nulla Cabaret 2019, Photo Jamie James